+Families can help to address addiction.
 Parents should teach their children about the dangers of drug abuse from an early age.
 To start, they should talk to them about the reasons people shouldn’t take drugs.
-They should also cover the depictions and glamourization of drugs in the media and how to avoid peer pressure.
+Family members should also discuss the depictions and glamourization of drugs in the media and how to avoid peer pressure.

 Education is key, but there are other steps parents should take to help prevent adolescent drug abuse, including:

 - Know their child’s friends

 - Take inventory of all medical drugs brought into the house

 One of the best things a parent can do is set a good example for their children.
 If they used to deal with drug or alcohol addiction, keeping an open dialogue with their child about the experience and what they learned is important.
 Openly and honestly discussing this matter as a family can be undeniably helpful.
 This can also help to improve relationships within the family.

 Within the School

 Education in the school should happen early and be repeated often.
 From a young age, students should be taught skills like communication, assertiveness, and problem-solving that will help them avoid drug abuse.